LeMGarouani/ResearchSite/content/project/heuristics-lib.md

 ## Create Solution

-As explained the *Solution* class is the generic class which represents the solution of an optimization problem.
+As explained the *Solution* class is the generic class which represents the solution of an optimisation problem.

 *Solution* class represents your solution as an array of type **T**.